 What’s Your Author’s Platform?

-Not to be confused with a biography, this information reveals your ability to contribute to your book’s sales.
+Not to be confused with a biography, this information reveals your ability to contribute to your book’s sales based upon who you are and who you can reach.
 For example, you’re president of a large baseball equipment manufacturing company, and you’ve written a book of little-known baseball facts that you plan to sell via your company’s catalog and on the Web to 300,000 loyal customers.
 Or you’ve written a book on presidential politics with an introduction by George Bush or Bill Clinton.
 Or you have a social media following of 30,000 people.
 Or you’re secretly dating Oprah.

 What’s Your Biography?